 Degraded means that your resource detected a loss in performance, although it's still available for use.

-Different resources have their own criteria for when they report that they are degraded.
+Different resources have their own criteria for when they report they're degraded.

-The message Health not supported or RP has no information about the resource, or you don't have read/write access for that resource means that your resource is not supported for the health metrics.
+There are two messages: Health not supported, or Resource Provider (RP) has no information about the resource, or you don't have read/write access for that resource.
+Either one means that your resource isn't supported for the health metrics.

 A resource health event is recorded in the activity log when:

-• A resource was Unhealthy for more than 15 minutes.
+A resource is Unhealthy for more than 15 minutes.

 The following resource health transitions aren't recorded in the activity log:

-• If the state prior to Unknown is the same as the new state after.
+The state before Unknown is the same as the new state after.
 (For example, if the resource transitioned from Healthy to Unknown and back to Healthy).

 History information